kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 ![Cost icon](/assets/images/icons/costs.png){: .align-left}

 The cost of revenue for services is **growing by 13% compared to the cost of revenue for product growth of -2%.** This makes absolute sense, given the revenue split development between products and services and transformation Microsoft is going through.
-Products are usually legacy products that Microsoft doesn't develop so actively and company resources are shifting to services.  **The total cost of revenue is growing by 7%, which is below the revenue growth.**
+Products are usually legacy products that Microsoft doesn't develop so actively, and company resources are shifting to services.  **The total cost of revenue is growing by 7%, which is below the revenue growth.**

 ### Research and Development Expenses

 ![Development icon](/assets/images/icons/development.png){: .align-left}

-**Growth is in line with revenue (14%) and has increased significantly in the last three years, in line with total revenue growth.** The growth in 2020 is roughly in line with the increase in **the number of employees in research and development, which increased by 17% to 56 000 people.** Main reason for this increase was continued investment in cloud engineering and lso in LinkedIn and devices.
+**Growth is in line with revenue (14%) and has increased significantly in the last three years, in line with total revenue growth.** The growth in 2020 is roughly in line with the increase in **the number of employees in research and development, which increased by 17% to 56 000 people.** The main reason for this increase was continued investment in cloud engineering and also in LinkedIn and devices.
 Total Microsoft's headcount was 163 00 at the end of 2020.

 ### Sales & Marketing Expenses